Comparing Sales Managers to Marketing Managers

 - Hiring and training staff

 An alternative career for those interested in becoming a sales manager is a public relations manager.
-These professionals share some of the same duties, such as supervising staff; however, they focus on creating a successful public image for a client rather than selling products.
-Aspiring marketing managers might consider a career as a financial manager, which also involves analyzing data to maximize profit for an organization.
+These professionals share some of the same duties, such as supervising staff; however, public relations managers focus on creating a successful public image for a client rather than selling products.
+Aspiring marketing managers might consider a careers as financial managers, which also involves analyzing data to maximize profit for an organization.